- 1 Female Batman Heroes

 |Created By||Kelley Puckett, Damion Scott|

-Admittedly, I haven’t read too many books with Cassandra Cain as a featured character but from what I have read I find her to be a fascinating characters and among my favourite female Batman characters.
+Admittedly, I haven’t read too many books with Cassandra Cain as a featured character but from what I have read I find her to be a fascinating characters and among my favourite girl Batman characters.
 In particular; I am a huge fan of her Batgirl costume from War Games.
 Her demeanour is cold, short and to the point.
 She’s also an extraordinary good fighter.
 Whenever she had been focussed on she gets on with it quickly and efficiently.

 I wish I had read some of her backstory books to learn a little bit more about her but from what I have seen I really love her character and what she brings to the team.
 Cassandra Cain is the daughter of Lady Shiva which goes a long way to explain Cassandra’s phenomenal fighting ability.